Physics

 • E. Rutherford is known as the father of nuclear physics.

-• Atom is the smallest part of matter which takes part in chemical reactions.
-Atoms of the same element are similar in mass, size and characteristics.
-Atom consists of three fundamental particles electron, proton and neutron.
-All the protons and neutrons are present in the central core of atom called nucleus.
+• An atom consists of three fundamental particles: an electron, a proton, and a neutron.
+All the protons and neutrons are present in the central core of an atom called the nucleus.
 Electrons revolve around the nucleus.

 • In an atom, electrons and protons are equal in number and have equal and opposite charge.
 Hence atom is neutral.